What does it cost to build an app?

 What does a simple app cost?

-A simple MVP — roughly 5–10 screens, login, one core feature and a light backend — typically costs around 75 000–300 000 kr in the Swedish market in 2026.
-At Klura we usually scope a first MVP into the 150 000–350 000 kr band so it's a genuinely shippable product, not a throwaway prototype.
+A simple MVP, roughly 5–10 screens with login, one core feature, and a light backend, typically costs around 75 000–300 000 kr on the Swedish market in 2026.
 The exact figure depends on design and integrations.
+Because there's no agency overhead or markup, you pay for the build itself, not the layers around it.

 For most products, cross-platform.
 Building fully native for iOS and Android separately costs roughly 40–80% more for the same app.
-Klura builds cross-platform with Capacitor and React, shipping one codebase to both the App Store and Google Play.
-We recommend true native only on the rare occasions a product genuinely needs it, and we'll say so plainly.
+Klura builds cross-platform with React, shipping one codebase to both the App Store and Google Play.
+We recommend true native only when a product genuinely needs it, and we say so plainly.

-Want a straight, no-padding estimate for your app?
-Tell us roughly what you have in mind and we'll give you an honest range.
+Want a straight estimate for your app, no padding?
+Tell us roughly what you have in mind and we'll send a real range.
 Email hej@klura.app.